 Proofpoint Threat Response Auto-Pull (TRAP) enables your messaging and security administrators to streamline this phishing incident response process when someone does reply to a phishing attack.
 When the malicious email is detected, TRAP will analyze emails and automatically remove any malicious messages.
 It automatically moves unwanted emails to quarantine that have reached end user inboxes, including forwarded mail and distribution lists, creating an auditable activity trail.
 With TRAP, you get a powerful solution to phishing attacks that exponentially reduces the time needed to clean up malicious email threats.

 Phishing attacks can target anyone in organizations of all sizes across industries.
 Therefore, all organizations should establish guidelines to ensure their users know exactly what to do in case they’re tricked by a phishing scam.

-To better understand the consequences of accidently responding to phishing scams and how these attacks can be orchestrated, refer to our previous article on the basic attack vectors and associated risks of phishing.
+Learn more about Phishing to better understand the consequences of accidently responding to phishing scams and how these attacks can be orchestrated.

 Subscribe to the Proofpoint Blog